deohs/get_pa_csv/README.md

 be one CSV file per station.
 The CSV files will grow in size as new data is appended to them by *get_data.R* on subsequent executions.

+If you run the R script from the Bash script (*run_daily.sh*), then you should see a log file (*get_data_log.txt*) with an entry for each execution attempt.
+Errors and warnings may appear after the timestamp for each attempt if the script encountered difficulties getting the data.

 An example plot from running *read_data.R* is shown below:

 ![example plot](images/pa_data.png)